 Purchasing travel insurance is easier now than ever before.
-With hundreds of policies and providers at your fingertips, travelers can find and purchase a policy in a matter of minutes.
+With hundreds of policies and providers at your fingertips, travelers can find, compare and purchase policies in a matter of minutes.
 But with so many options available, knowing how and where to buy travel insurance can be a daunting task.

-Below we’ll discuss some popular places today’s travelers are finding their policies, as well as some tips to keep in mind as you browse different plans and providers.
+Below we’ll discuss some popular places today’s travelers are finding travel insurance, as well as some tips to keep in mind as you browse different options.

 Where to Buy Travel Insurance in 2023